 The College has a unique support program between younger and older students called the Buddy Program.
 The activities occur regularly throughout the year as opportunity and timetable permits.

 BULLYING:

 Bullying is considered a very serious matter.
 Parents are asked to notify the classroom teacher as soon as they are aware of any bullying issues.
-Student Behaviour Policy is available from the office or online

 CAMPS AND OVERNIGHT EXCURSIONS